G4 (group): 2016–2017: Back for Good Tour, G4 Love Songs and Christmas By Candlelight 2016

-On 3 February 2017, G4 released their 5th album, G4 Love Songs.
+On 3 February 2017, G4 released their fifth album, G4 Love Songs.
 The album launch was held at The Century Club in Soho London, with guest Merrill Osmond.
-Whilst promoting the album and staying overnight in Birmingham, Jonathan and Mike were mugged while cutting through a park.
+Whilst promoting the album and staying overnight in Birmingham, Ansell and Christie were mugged while cutting through a park.

 2018

-On 19 July Ben Thapa announced on Twitter that he was leaving the group with immediate effect to concentrate on his opera career.
-G4 announced on Social Media soon after that after a nationwide search Lewis Raines would be taking over from Ben Thapa.
+On 19 July, low tenor Thapa announced on Twitter that he was leaving the group with immediate effect to concentrate on his opera career.
+G4 announced on social media after a nationwide search that Lewis Raines would be replacing Thapa.

-Since that announcement the King's Singers have posted that Nick Ashby will be joining them from 2019.
+Since that announcement the King's Singers have posted that Nick Ashby would be joining them from 2019.

 Solo careers

 During the split, Ansell's solo album Tenor at the Movies reached number 1 on the classical chart, making him the youngest tenor to accomplish this feat.
 In 2012 he was criticised for auditioning for Superstar after it was revealed he was still rehearsing for another musical.
 Thapa worked with the National Chamber Choir in Dublin before moving back to London, and was in the Scottish Opera's production of Kátya Kabanová.
 Christie is now a classical composer, having written the opera The Miller's Wife which was shown at the Arcola Theatre in 2013, and Stiff, who returned to Classic FM to present his self-titled music programme has performed in several operas, and has spoken of becoming a lecturer in future.